South Korea, Busan

 Public transportation

 You can move around the city with the same city cards as in other parts of the country.
 Both Cash Bee and T-money cards work here.
 You can also pay in cash with the driver, but only in coins.
-It is worth remembering that when travelling around the city with a city card, it should be used both when getting on and off the bus.
+It is worth remembering that when travelling around the city with a city card, it should be used when getting on and off the bus.
 Thanks to this, the appropriate value will be calculated for the distance covered.
 A discount may also be applied in the event of a transfer if it occurs within 30 minutes of leaving the last means of transport.

 Metro